Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Sometimes the knee bursa get damaged, known as bursitis, which can cause pain.
 This is usually when there is excessive friction over the bursa causing it to either become inflamed, or when it dries out so it no longer works properly.

-So lets have a look at knee bursitis anatomy, particularly focusing on the 5 main knee bursa, which are the ones that are most commonly injured.
-Then we will look at what can go wrong with the bursa.
+So lets have a look at knee bursa anatomy, particularly focusing on the 5 main knee bursa, which are the ones that are most commonly injured.
+Then we will look at what can go wrong with them.

-The prepatellar bursa is found directly in front of the kneecap.
-Repetitive or prolonged, forwards kneeling places a great deal of pressure and friction on the the knee bursa which can lead to inflammation.
+Repetitive or prolonged, forwards kneeling places a great deal of pressure and friction on the prepatellar knee bursa which can lead to inflammation.

-Inflammation is known as prepatellar bursitis, or Housemaids Knee, but today is more common in trades such as roofers and carpet fitters.
+Inflammation here is known as prepatellar bursitis, or Housemaids Knee.
+It commonly affected people who spend lots of time kneeling and today is more common in trades such as roofers and carpet fitters than housewives!

-There are actually two infrapatellar bursa both found underneath the kneecap protecting the patellar tendon.
-They are known as the deep and superficial infrapatellar bursa.
+There are actually two infrapatellar knee bursa, known as the deep and superficial infrapatellar bursa.

-Inflammation here is known as infrapatellar bursitis, or Clergyman's Knee, and is usually caused by more erect kneeling than with prepatellar bursitis - visit the infrapatellar bursitis section to find out more.
+Inflammation of either of these knee bursa is known as infrapatellar bursitis, or Clergyman's Knee.
+These knee bursa also tend to cause problems for people who kneel lots, but is usually caused by more erect kneeling than with prepatellar bursitis - visit the infrapatellar bursitis section to find out more.

 Inflammation of Pes Anserine is especially common in runners and swimmers - visit the pes anserine bursitis section to find out more.